-The Police and Crime Commissioner owns all force assets and hence they are included on the Balance Sheet of the PCC and Group but not the Chief Constable.
+The Police and Crime Commissioner owns all of the force's assets and hence they are included on the Balance Sheet of the PCC and Group but not the Chief Constable.
 Day to day management is delegated to the Chief Constable who receives a budget to fund these costs from the PCC.
-The PCC approved a Capital Program of £7.4m in February 2022 however with slippage requests from 2021/22 programme, slippage in to 2022/23 and further adjustments the meant that the final budget was £15.6m.
-The force runs a flexible programme managing schemes over a rolling 2-year period enabling work to be brought forward or deferred.
+The PCC approved a Capital Program of £14.4m in February 2023 however with slippage requests from 2022/23 program, slippage in to 2023/24 and further adjustments the meant that the final budget was £21.2m.
+The force runs a flexible program managing schemes over a rolling 2-year period enabling work to be brought forward or deferred.